See you on the slopes until 26 April

 Built between the 12th and 13th century on a promontory close to the Roman road, this tower is the sole remaining part of a feudal dwelling occupied by a succession of families.
 Formerly surrounded by ditches and towers, the dwelling was destroyed and buried under mud slides when it was occupied by the Rochefort-Villaraymon Seigneurie.

-In Gallo-Roman times, Bourg Saint Maurice was called Bergintrum.
-It was already an important town in the Roman Empire, as evidenced by its presence on the Puisinger Table.
-The latter represents the entire road network of the Roman Empire: the cursus publicus.
-Reproduced at the end of the 12th century on a large parchment, it is similar to the diagrams displayed in the metro trains of European cities.
-It still serves today as a guide to archaeologists who study the remains of Roman roads and sites.
+In the Gallo-Roman era, Bourg Saint Maurice was called Bergintrum.
+It was already an important town in the Roman Empire, as evidenced by its presence on the Peutinger Table.
+The table represents the entire road network of the Roman Empire: the cursus publicus.
+Reproduced at the end of the 12th century on a large parchment, it resembles diagrams displayed in subway trains in European cities.
+It is still used today as a guide for archaeologists studying the remains of Roman roads and sites.